DougMHu/roomba-obstacle-mapping/README.md

 ### Optional
 ### Tmote Setup
-To setup the Tmote receiver, make sure to [program the Tmote-Skys][tmote] and check they are receiving broadcasts.
+To setup the Tmote receiver, make sure to [program the Tmote-Skys][tmote-tutorial] and check they are receiving broadcasts.
 Plug in the Tmote-Sky.
 Check what port it is connected to using `dmesg | grep tty`.
 Then, open `localization/measure_rssi.py` and change port variable accordingly.

 ### Estimote Setup